codesharedot/blackcoin-price/README.md

-# zelcash price
+# cryptaldash price

-Gets the zelcash price with Python (from JSON).
+Gets the cryptaldash price with Python (from JSON).

 https://pythonbasics.org